Readyyeahgoooo/vibehub/VERCEL_QUICKSTART.md

 3. Click **"Save"**
 4. Go to **Deployments** → Click **"..."** → **"Redeploy"**

-**That's it!** The code is already configured to use your DeepSeek model (`nex-agi/deepseek-v3.1-nex-n1:free`).
+**That's it!** The code uses Google Gemini Flash (free vision model) for both search and screenshot verification.
 Just add the key and it works automatically! 🎉

 ### Step 3: Test It!